Chris-McGonigle/conversion-compendium/README.md

 Chris's Conversion Compendium is very intuitive to use.
 Upon running the program, a user is presented with four numerical choices with each type of parent conversion required displayed first.

 When an option is selected, a user has to validate their choice, and then select a starting unit to convert.
-A user is then promted to enter their numerical value to be converted.
+A user is then prompted to enter their numerical value to be converted.

 Upon hitting enter, the user is then presented with their original unit, and it's conversion into numerous selected popular outputs.
 The user is then asked would they like to carry out another conversion, or they can return to the main menu.